sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fdk-aac-free</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Third-Party Modified Version of the Fraunhofer FDK AAC Codec Library for Android
+Short desc    : Third-Party Modified Version of the Fraunhofer FDK AAC Codec Library for Android
 URL          : https://cgit.freedesktop.org/~wtay/fdk-aac/log/?h=fedora
-Лицензия     : FDK-AAC
+License      : FDK-AAC
-Описание     : The Third-Party Modified Version of the Fraunhofer FDK AAC Codec Library
+Descript     : The Third-Party Modified Version of the Fraunhofer FDK AAC Codec Library
              : for Android is software that implements part of the MPEG Advanced Audio Coding
              : ("AAC") encoding and decoding scheme for digital audio.
 ```